scyto/multicast-relay/README.md

 # multicast-relay docker for Unifi Dream Machine

 This is a docker container that implements <https://github.com/alsmith/multicast-relay> to provide mDNS and SSDP on a unfi dream machine.
 It will likely work on any multi homed host.
+This runs release v1.3 of multicast-relay.

 ## Required Environment Variables